about this recipe

 Then, slowly fold in your berries.
 Prepare the muffin tin with paper liners (parchment paper liners are best for this recipe), bake, and let them cool on a wire rack.

 Keep them in the fridge or over the counter in a closed container or a cake stand with a cloche.
-You can freeze these muffins and thaw them over your kitchen counter or in the microwave.
+You can freeze these muffins and thaw them over your kitchen counter or microwave.

 Equipment